eupnea-project/EupneaOS/README.md

 # eupnea-os
-A Fedora based distro, specifcally for Chromebooks
+A Fedora based distro, optimized for Chromebooks